thegibster/ProjectNeighborhoodMap/README.md

 2. To load all package dependencies run:
      >$ npm install

-2. To run on local server use the terminal to enter the project directory and run:
+2. To run on the local server from the terminal from within the ProjectNeighborhoodMap directory,and run:

-     >$ node server
+     >$ node src/server

-    to start the local server on default port localhost 3000.
+    this will start the  local server on default port localhost 3000.

 ### Services provided